barroncraft/barroncraft.com/_posts/2013-04-13-one-year-of-minecraft-dota.md

 * A list of the [top 100 players by kills](/files/2012-2013_player_kills.txt).
 * A list of the [top 100 players by deaths](/files/2012-2013_player_deaths.txt).

-Some stats are approximations due to some early logs being in the wrong format.
+Some stats are approximations due to some early logs missing information.
 If you have a stat not listed here that you want to see, [contact](mailto:contact@barroncraft.com) me to have it added.
 Stats were compiled using `grep`, `sed`, `sort`, `uniq`, `wc` and `vim`.
 The big cloud of chat words was created using [Wordle](http://www.wordle.net/).
 I had a lot of fun putting all this together and look forward to another great year for Barron Minecraft.
 Have fun playing :D